privateprep/coding-space-website/src/pages/custom/safety-policy.md

       image: /img/covid-in-person-camp.jpeg
       alt: In-person classes with kids 6ft apart wearing masks
     mediaPosition: right
-    mdContent: The Coding Space continues to monitor COVID-19 cand follow guidance from the Centers for Disease Control and Prevention (CDC) and bodies of government.
+    mdContent: The Coding Space continues to monitor Covid-19 safety concerns and follow guidance from the Centers for Disease Control and Prevention (CDC) and bodies of government.
 We will communicate with our community through email as new information or guidance emerges.
     fgColor: "#9de2dd"
   - type: textOnly
     textAlign: left